For Parents of Children and Youth – Virginia Family Network

 We offer NAMI Family Support Groups that are specifically for parents who have children and youth with mental health needs.
 They are 90-minute weekly support groups run by parents with children and youth who have mental health needs, for other parents and caregivers with children and youth with mental health needs.
 These groups provide a place that offers respect, understanding, encouragement, and hope.

-The Advanced Parent Leadership Training is an intensive one day training focused on skills and competences relevant to being parent leaders in their communities.
+The Advanced Parent Leadership Training is an intensive one or two day training focused on skills and competences relevant to being parent leaders in their communities.
 This training is great for parents who are parent support partners, parent advocates, NAMI program volunteers, or parents in other leadership roles and want the formal training to continue to develop and support their roles as leaders.
 It’s also great for parents who are ready to get involved and are looking for ways to do so.

 Other Trainings for Parents

 We offer a number of other trainings for parents that are provided as requested.
 If you are interested in one of the trainings below, please contact Sarah at email@example.com.

 - Crisis Planning for Families – A workshop that provides tips and strategies for families in order to prepare for a mental health crisis so that they know what to do if the time comes.